Toshiba–Kongsberg scandal: Investigation and trial

 On April 30, 1987, the Japanese Police searched Toshiba Machine's premises.
 On May 27, two executives of Toshiba Machine were arrested for violating the Foreign Exchange Law, a Japanese domestic law, regarding the false application.
 A trial was held with Toshiba Machine being indicted.

 On March 22, 1988, the Tokyo District Court handed down a judgment.
 Toshiba Machine was fined 2 million yen, and two executives were sentenced to 10 months in prison (with 3 years of suspension) and 1 year in prison (with 3 years of suspension).
-Chairman Shoichi Sawa and president Ichiro Watarisugi resigned from their parent company Toshiba.
-The term of office of chairman Sami, who had been expected to become a major force at Toshiba, was cut short.
+Chairman Shōichi Saba and president Ichiro Watarisugi resigned from their parent company Toshiba.
+The term of office of chairman Saba, who had been expected to become a major force at Toshiba, was cut short.
 He was succeeded by Joichi Aoi.

 Ryuzo Sejima, an adviser to Itochu Corporation, was demoted.
 Sejima was the brains of the Nakasone Cabinet.
 However, statements made by second secretary Yuri Rastovorov and Ivan Kovalenko raised suspicions that he was a Soviet spy, which caused a stir.